domonik/RNAdist/docs/source/visualization.rst

 ------------------

 Now that you started the visualization.
 It is time to talk about what you see here.
-In the bottom right you can find the selector pane.
+In the bottom right you can find the selector pane [2].
 Here you can select the Fasta header of the sequence you want to inspect.

 .. note::